-This holiday season, help your loved one (or yourself) watch out for scams.
+This holiday season, Brooking Park is helping seniors avoid holiday scams.
 Scammers often target seniors during the holiday season, since it is a time when people are frequently spending money on gifts.
 These tips from FBI.gov will help you protect yourself- and your money!

 There are a few reasons why seniors are more likely to be the targets of scams: